subspace/subnomicon/docs/overview.md

 ## Software Client

 The Subspace Network software client open source reference implementation is maintained by Subspace Labs.
-It is written in Rust and provides a full-featured CLI for farmers and operators to participate in the network.
+It is written in Rust based on Substrate and provides a full-featured CLI for farmers and operators to participate in the network.

 ## Subspace